elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/chain-of-responsibility-pattern.md

 ---

-### In what pattern category does the Chain of Responsibility pattern belong too?
+### In what pattern category does the Chain of Responsibility pattern belong?

 <details>
   <summary>